ritza-co/CodeCapsules/codeCapsulesMisc/Getting Started Tuts/node/nodejs.md

 1. Choose a "Backend Capsule".
 2. Select the "Sandbox" product.
 3. Choose the GitHub repository we forked.
-4. Press next.
+4. Press "Next".
 5. Leave the "Run Command" blank and create the Capsule.

 You can view the build logs under the "Logs" tab in your Capsule.
-When the Capsule builds, navigate to the "Overview" tab and click on the provided URL to view the application.
+When the Capsule builds, navigate to the "Overview" tab and click on the URL provided to view the application.
 For a closer look at a Capsules's properties, refer to this [explanation on Capsules](https://codecapsules.io/docs/faq/what-is-a-capsule/).